proknow/proknow-sdk-dotnet/README.md

 git lfs checkout
 ```

+To Run the tests, right click on the "proknow-sdk-test" folder and click on `Run Tests` option.

 ### Access to ProKnow
 The tests require access to ProKnow in order to create temporary custom metrics, scorecard templates, and workspaces.